Harry-Yates/Harry-Yates/README.md

 Based in Stockholm · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-Stockholm 6° ☁️ · London 12° 🌧️
+Stockholm 6° 🌫️ · London 12° ☁️

 # 6°
-☁️ **This afternoon, mostly cloudy with broken cloud formations, sunrise at 7:29 AM.**
+🌫️ **This afternoon, misty conditions with reduced visibility, sunrise at 7:29 AM.**

 **↑** 6° **↓** 4° · Tomorrow: ☁️ 7°
 Week: ▄▅▆█▂▁▁ (1° to 11°)